 - Naval Architecture and Marine Architecture

 - Nuclear Engineering and Radiological Sciences

-If you are interested in doing a dual degree with another undergraduate program within the College of Engineering that is not listed above, please send an e-mail to email@example.com.
+If you are interested in completing a dual degree with another undergraduate program within the College of Engineering that is not listed above, please send an email to email@example.com.
 The ASO will work with you to determine whether a specialized program can be established.